Summary: in this tutorial, we will introduce you to MySQL Access Control System and various privilege-related tables in MySQL.

 db: contains database level privileges.
 MySQL uses the

 dbtable to determine which database a user can access and from which host.
-A privilege granted at database level in the
+A privilege granted at the database level in the

 dbtable applies to the database and all objects belong to that database e.g., tables, triggers, views, stored procedures, etc.